Metaswitch/clearwater-snmp-handlers/docs/Testing.md

 - The JSON Parser
-  - Tests that any errors in the JSON alarm definitions files (for example the alarm description being too long) will cause the tables to not initialie with an appropriate log error message.
+  - Tests that any errors in the JSON alarm definitions files (for example the alarm description being too long) will cause the tables to not initialise with an appropriate log error message.
 - The alarm req listener
   - Tests that appropriate traps are being sent whenever alarms are cleared or